 International Private Health Insurance

-With the rise of people choosing full-time global travel, expatriation and digital nomadic lifestyles, select private insurance companies now offer the option of international medical insurance with comprehensive worldwide coverage for individuals and families living outside of their home country for a year or longer.
+With the rise of people choosing full-time global travel, expatriation and digital nomadic lifestyles, select private insurance companies now offer the option of international medical insurance (such as Zion HealthShare or policies offered by Insurance Consultants International) with comprehensive worldwide coverage for individuals and families living outside of their home country for a year or longer.